 The National MS Society note that, in rare cases, when the condition progresses rapidly, it can be fatal.
 They estimate that MS can shorten a person’s life by 7 years.

-In 2013, scientists reported in the journal Neurology that the life expectancy of people with MS was around 7 to 14 years lower than for people without the condition.
+In 2013, scientists reported in the journal Neurology that the life expectancy of people with MS was around

 In the past, doctors considered MS to be untreatable.
 In the last 2 to 3 decades, however, new therapies have emerged that can slow the progress of MS and manage symptoms more effectively in some people.